fletchec99/normalizing_16S_18S_tags/README.md

 # Purpose:
 This script merges 16S and 18S ASV tables generated through the [qiime2 pipeline](https://github.com/jcmcnch/eASV-pipeline-for-515Y-926R) modified by Jesse McNichol by normalizing raw ASV counts against:

-1. The percent of reads passing DADA2, and
+1. The percent of reads passing DADA2's filters (accounting for variations likely due to quality differences between samples), and
-2. The sequencing platform's bias against longer 18S sequences, as determined empirically by the investigator.
+2. The sequencing platform's bias against longer 18S sequences, as determined empirically by the investigator (accounting for instrument-specific biases against longer 18S sequences as described in [Yeh et al., 2021](https://sfamjournals.onlinelibrary.wiley.com/doi/10.1111/1462-2920.15553)).

 # Inputs:
 - 16S and 18S ASV count tables with taxonomy, as output by default from [the aforementioned pipeline](https://github.com/jcmcnch/eASV-pipeline-for-515Y-926R). *Do not* use tables that have been converted to relative abundance!
 - User must specify the bias against 18S sequences.
-We have found that a bias of 2x correctly normalizes our mixed mock communities of both 16S and 18S sequences (Yeh et al., 2018).
+We have found that a bias of 2x correctly normalizes our mixed mock communities of both 16S and 18S sequences ([Yeh et al., 2021](https://sfamjournals.onlinelibrary.wiley.com/doi/10.1111/1462-2920.15553)).
 2x is therefore the default bias against 18S sequences in this script.
 However, samples from an environment with a higher proportion of long 18S sequences may have a larger bias against 18S.
 - User must also specify the prefix of the output file names.

 # Outputs: